Modern university campus with computer science building and students walking on a sunny day

 Many employers offer tuition reimbursement programs for employees pursuing computer science degrees part-time.
 Major technology companies like Amazon, Microsoft, and Google provide up to $5,250 annually in tuition assistance, making it possible to earn a degree while working in the field.
 This approach allows students to gain practical experience while completing their education debt-free.

 Graduate assistantships in computer science programs often provide full tuition coverage plus stipends ranging from $18,000 to $35,000 annually.
-Research assistantships allow students to work directly with faculty on cutting-edge projects while funding their education.
+Research assistantships allow students to work directly with faculty on advanced projects while funding their education.
 Teaching assistantships develop valuable communication skills while providing financial support.

 Bachelor's vs Associate's vs Bootcamp